 You probably know by intuition the sort of data you merely wish backed up or synchronized, yet don’t care for the modification history.

-In my case, I virtually never find the need for revision history in anything other than code.
+In my case, I virtually never see the need for source control across anything that’s not a publicly shared project or code.

 Apply the respective backup strategy: